hmxxu/BeatBuddy/README.md

 # BeatBuddy
 BeatBuddy is an app that tailors recommendations much more closely to your preferences, by analyzing specific attributes of a song *you choose*, and giving results as similar as possible.
 Here's some key features:
+* Search spotify for a song
 * Generate playlists based on a given song
-	* Automatically generated based on a given song
 * Choose a specific mood for the generated playlist
+* View songs' audio features in the generated playlist

 ## User Manual